-PCO702 ANTHROPOLOGY OF DRUG USE AND ADDICTION: (3 cr.)
-DRUGS, CULTURE, AND SOCIETY Pre-requisites: All courses through Block 6
+PCO702 ANTHROPOLOGY OF DRUG USE AND ADDICTION: DRUGS, CULTURE, AND SOCIETY

 This course will explore scholarship to trace how drugs and addiction - as topics of cultural, political, economic, and health concern - have been approached and theorized within anthropology at different historical moments both in the United States and internationally.
 This course will also examine drug use as a reflection of social processes and cultural expressions.